infernojs/inferno-website/src/docs/api/inferno-test-utils.md

 ### `findRenderedDOMElementWithClass(renderedTree, classNames)`

 Returns a single DOM element with `classNames`.
-If more than one match is found, throws an error.
+If more than one matches are found, throws an error.

 `classNames` can be a space-separated string or an array of strings.